 Proposal

 The proposed SEI message carries parameters to describe the bounding box of tracked objects within the compressed video bitstream.
-Optionally, object labels and confidence levels of detected and tracked objects may be provided.
+Optionally, object labels and confidence levels associated with the detected and tracked objects may be provided.
 Object detection and tracking is computationally expensive, so it is advantageous in some systems to allow separation of objection detection/tracking functionality from video decoding.

+The object label syntax contains a text field.
+Multiple attributes for a given object can be signalled using a single label, e.g. separated by commas or another delimiter.
+For example, “Person, Brad Pitt” can be sent as a single label.

 The syntax uses persistence of parameters to avoid the need to re-signal information already available in previous SEI messages within the same persistence scope, e.g. within the same coded video sequence.
 For example, if one tracked object remains stationary for the current picture relative to a previously coded picture while another tracked object moves during that interval, the bounding box parameters are signaled only for the moving object.

-A syntax flag is included to indicate if a coded video sequence is not intended for user viewing, but rather is intended for machine learning applications.
+A syntax flag is included to indicate if a coded video sequence is not optimized for user viewing, but rather is intended for machine learning applications.
 For example, this flag could be used when the tracked objects are represented at high quality but areas outside of the tracked objects are represented at very low video quality.

 Another syntax flag is included to indicate if the motion information (motion vectors, modes) were selected in order to accurately track objection motion, rather than to optimize coding efficiency, i.e. with RDO.

+A syntax flag indicate if bounding boxes may represent the estimated position of occluded or partially occluded objects (vs. representing only the visible portion).

+A flag per tracked object may optionally indicate if the bounding box represents the size and location of an object that is only partially visible within the coded picture.

 The number of bits of granularity of the confidence level is explicitly signaled, up to 16 bits.

-Object tracking SEI message syntax
+Annotated region SEI message syntax